top of page

 3. The Cash Flow Statement in Accounting

-The cash flow statement tracks the actual inflows and outflows of cash in your business.
-Unlike the income statement, which uses accrual accounting, the cash flow statement shows the actual cash moving in and out of the business.
+The cash flow statement tracks the actual inflows and outflows of cash in your business, providing insight into the company's cash flow.
+Unlike the income statement, which uses accrual accounting, cash flow statements show the actual cash flows moving in and out of the business.

 It is divided into three sections:

-• Operating Activities: Cash flow from regular business activities, such as payments from clients and payments for expenses.
+• Operating Activities: Cash flows from regular business activities, such as payments from clients and payments for expenses.

-• Investing Activities: Cash flow from buying or selling long-term assets, like equipment or property.
+• Investing Activities: Cash flows from buying or selling long-term assets, like equipment or property.

-• Financing Activities: Cash flow from loans, investments, and any capital raised.
+• Financing Activities: Cash flows from bank loans, investments, and any capital raised, which are key sources of cash flow from financing activities..

 Why is it Important for Construction Businesses?

 The cash flow statement is very important for building companies because their cash flow changes a lot because of the types of projects they work on.
-For instance, you might get paid all at once when a job is done, but you'll still need to pay suppliers and workers in smaller amounts.
+Managing cash flow is especially important for ongoing projects, where payment schedules and expenses can fluctuate, making real-time insights and accurate revenue projection essential.
+For instance, you might get paid all at once when a job is done, but you’ll still need to pay suppliers and workers in smaller amounts.
 This can make it hard to get cash.

 How to Use It: